6 mins. read

 Most breast cancers are not inherited and only a small number of people have an increased risk of developing breast cancer because they have a significant family history.
 If you have a relative with breast cancer, it doesn’t necessarily mean you’re more likely to develop it yourself.
 However, sometimes, someone’s family history suggests they could be at increased risk because there’s an altered gene in their family that increases the risk.
 Only about 5–10% of breast cancers are due to having inherited an altered gene.
 Someone may be more likely to have a significant family history if two or more close relatives were diagnosed with breast cancer at a younger age, or if one relative has had breast cancer in both breasts.

-If you are worried about your family history of breast cancer and want to know more, you can talk to your GP.
+If you are worried about your family history of breast cancer there is advice online that can help and if want to know more, you can talk to your GP..
 Special guidance has been developed to help GPs to know when to refer someone who is worried about a family history of breast cancer, to a specialist.

 Does drinking alcohol increase your risk of breast cancer?